 2. Silent Chain

 The silent chain also called inverted tooth chain, consists of a series of toothed link plates assembled on joint components in a way that allows free flexing between each pitch.

-Silent chains are made up of stacked rows of flat link plates with gear-type contours designed to engage sprocket teeth in a manner similar to the way a rack engages a gear as shown in the figure.
+Silent chains are made up of stacked rows of flat link plates with gear-type contours designed to engage sprocket teeth like the way a rack engages a gear as shown in the figure.
 The links are held together at each chain joint by one or more pins, which also allow the chain to flex.

-Silent chains from different manufacturers usually cannot be connected together.
+Silent chains from different manufacturers usually cannot be connected.
 Standard silent chains are used in a wide variety of industrial drives where a compact, high-speed, smooth, low-noise drive is required.